kennethlove/rust-bf/README.md

 - Unmatched `[` or `]` cause an error.
 - Moving the pointer out of bounds causes an error.

+## CLI usage (write)

+Generate Brainfuck code that prints the provided input.

+Examples:
+- From positional args (recommended with Cargo; note the `--` separator):
+  - `cargo run --bin write -- "Hello world"`
+- From STDIN (UTF-8 text):
+  - `echo -n 'Hello' | cargo run --bin write --`
+- From a file:
+  - `cargo run --bin write -- --file ./message.txt`
+- Raw bytes from a file:
+  - `cargo run --bin write -- --bytes --file ./image.bin`

+The output is Brainfuck code printed to stdout (a trailing newline is added for readability).

 ## Library usage

 Add this crate to your workspace or use it via a path dependency.
 Then: